Service Bus queues, topics, and subscriptions

 If the application is unable to process the message for some reason, it can request the Service Bus service to abandon the message.
 Service Bus unlocks the message and makes it available to be received again, either by the same consumer or by another competing consumer.
 Secondly, there's a timeout associated with the lock.
 If the application fails to process the message before the lock timeout expires, Service Bus unlocks the message and makes it available to be received again.

 If the application crashes after it processes the message, but before it requests the Service Bus service to complete the message, Service Bus redelivers the message to the application when it restarts.
 This process is often called at-least once processing.
 That is, each message is processed at least once.
-However, in certain situations the same message may be redelivered.
-If your scenario can't tolerate duplicate processing, add additional logic in your application to detect duplicates.
+However, in certain situations the same message might be redelivered.
+If your scenario can't tolerate duplicate processing, add extra logic in your application to detect duplicates.
 For more information, see Duplicate detection, which is known as exactly once processing.

 For more information about these two modes, see Settling receive operations.